 Mr. A. M. Courtright, a Muskegon Heights teacher, and Mr. Palmer Quackenbush are credited with early pioneering efforts to provide Muskegon with a symphony orchestra.
-In November, 1938 a musical group of 40 members presented its first concert with Mr. Quackenbush conducting and Mr. Courtright assisting.
-The group incorporated the following year and elected its first Board of Directors.
+In November 1939 a musical group of 50 members presented its first concert with Mr. Quackenbush conducting and Mr. Courtright assisting.
+The group incorporated the following year and elected its first board of directors.

-Performances were initially held in area schools, eventually moving into Downtown Muskegon’s historic Frauenthal Theater.
-Conductors have included Tauno Hannikainen, Hugo Kolberg, Wayne Dunlap, Lyman Starr, John Wheeler, Philip Greenberg, Murray Gross and current Music Director Scott Speck.
+Performances were initially held in area schools and later moved to the historic Frauenthal Theater.
+Conductors have included Tauno Hannikainen, Hugo Kolberg, Wayne Dunlap, Lyman Starr, John Wheeler, Philip Greenberg, Murray Gross, and current Music Director Scott Speck.

 WMS MISSION STATEMENT